Our Value Proposition: Affordable Alpha

 Condition #1: Be Different

 Charlie Munger, at the 2004 Berkshire Hathaway Annual Meeting, is quoted as saying, “The idea of excessive diversification is madness…almost all good investments will involve relatively low diversification.”
-An underlying assumption of Munger’s quote is that the investor who does not diversify must possess investment skill.
-Another word for Munger’s issue with diversification for a skilled manager is “diworsification.”
+Of course, you still need to be a good investor, but the point remains: too much diversification laid on top of a good investment strategy is a bad thing.
+Munger calls it: “diworsification.”

-- Owning more stocks can lower a portfolio’s risk profile (i.e. beneficial).
+- Owning more stocks can lower a portfolio’s risk profile (i.e. good!).

-- Owning more stocks can dilute performance (i.e. costly).
+- Owning more stocks than necessary can dilute performance (i.e. bad!).

-But what is the optimal trade-off between performance and idiosyncratic risk?
+The million dollar question: What is the optimal trade-off between performance and risk?

-Let’s first tackle idiosyncratic risk.
-Idiosyncratic risk is the risk we can eliminate via diversification.
-Idiosyncratic risks are risks that are uncorrelated with other risks.
-Examples include a building catching on fire, a hurricane, or a CEO death.
+Idiosyncratic risk is the risk we can control via diversification.
+Idiosyncratic risks are risks of a stock that are uncorrelated with other risks.
+Examples include a building catching on fire, a hurricane , or hiring Travis Kalanick to run your company’s gender-equality program.
 But idiosyncratic risk cuts both ways: a company can benefit from, say, a favorable lawsuit outcome, or a positive FDA ruling.
 When investors hold a large portfolio of stocks, these idiosyncratic risks–which are unrelated–cancel each other out, on average.

-Systematic risks, unlike idiosyncratic risks, are risks we can’t easily diversify away.
-An example might be the risk that the general economy goes into a depression.
-If people in the economy aren’t spending money, this affects all companies–we can’t hold a bunch of companies and eliminate this risk since they are all affected by the economy.
+Systematic risks are risks we can’t diversify away.
+An example might be the general economy going into a depression.
+If people in the economy aren’t spending money, all companies are impacted.
+No matter how many we hold, the risk stays the same.

-To explore the relationship between the number of portfolio holdings and alpha, we conduct an experiment.
-We examine a simple high-performance value factor: EBIT/TEV (a version of enterprise multiple).
+Again, let’s go to the data.
+Let’s take a simple high-performance value factor: EBIT/TEV (a version of enterprise multiple).
 There is a clear historical relationship between EBIT/TEV and future stock returns.
 High EBIT/TEV stocks earn higher returns than low EBIT/TEV stocks.
-We will not argue whether this extra return earned by high EBIT/TEV stocks (value stocks) is due to mispricing or fundamental risk, but for exposition purposes, we can agree that this is an empirical fact.
+In English, this is plain value investing (buy cheap stuff).

 First, a quick description of the study we conduct from 1964-2013.
 We identify firms above the NYSE 40th percentile for market capitalization that have information to calculate enterprise multiples.
 In 2013 terms, this equates to a universe that looks at stocks with a market capitalization of ~$2B and up.
 With our universe of mid to large cap firms, we split firms into three differently sized portfolios based on EBIT/TEV measures: Top third EBIT/TEV (~279 stocks), Top quintile EBIT/TEV (~167 stocks), and Top decile EBIT/TEV (~83 stocks).